D allows defining interface

 Although a class may only directly inherit from one base class, it may implement any number of interfaces.

-NVI (non virtual interface) pattern
+The NVI pattern

 interface IAnimal {